 For now, according to What’s next for WebRTC?
 2015, around 720 companies use WebRTC in some way in their products.
 Popular applications like Google Hangouts use it for creating DataChannels between users in chats and secure session description mechanisms (cf. Hancke 2014).

-Currently, the developers behind WebRTC at Google are working on implementing the new version 1.2 of the encryption protocol DTLS and other enhancements regarding improvement of video and audio on mobile devices (cf. What’s next for WebRTC?
+Currently, the developers behind WebRTC at Google are working on implementing the new version 1.2 of the encryption protocol DTLS and other enhancements in terms of video and audio enhancement on mobile devices (cf. What’s next for WebRTC?
 2015).

 API components

-WebRTC consists of three main components, which developers have to implement and connect together in order for the application to work as intended.
+WebRTC consists of three main components, which developers have to implement and connect together in order to have a smoothly working application.
 These components are called MediaStream, PeerConnection and DataChannel.
 The functionality and details of all three will be explained in the following section.

 MediaStream